Accelerate Property Depreciation with Cost Segregation

 Detailed Engineering Analysis

-Our engineers conduct an on-site inspection and review 150+ building components to identify all opportunities for accelerated depreciation.
+Our engineers conduct an on-site inspection and review 150+ building components to identify all opportunities for accelerated depreciation, including flooring, lighting, electrical, plumbing, cabinetry, landscaping, and parking lots.

 Tax Savings Delivered

-You receive a detailed engineering report documenting all reclassified assets, enabling immediate tax reduction and increased cash flow.
+You receive a detailed engineering report documenting all reclassified assets.
+We work directly with your CPA or tax professional to ensure proper implementation, enabling immediate tax reduction and increased cash flow.

 What is the benefit of a cost segregation study?